 The young woman called Ring finders, a service that helps connect people to seasoned detectorists around the world, Marshal Smith got the call and was at the beach at 9 am the next day to meet up and begin the hunt for the lost ring.

 The initial chances of recovery after 24 hours seemed slim but shortly into the hunt, Smith got a strong signal and was able to find the missing ring!
 Obviously, this young lady was over the moon and this tale had a very happy ending.
-We are starting to hear
+We are starting to hear about stories much like this one

 It's been a while since a new metal detector in the works has caught our eye, the latest from nokta makro may very well be the machine we have been waiting for.
 Here's everything we know so far, though some of these details may change, if it ends up with this spec it will be one of our most popular machines, especially given nokta makros aggressive pricing!
 NOTE: We do not currently have a release date or finalized pricing but will update this post when that information becomes available!